agoetschm/voting-helios-scala/README.md

 #### Motivation
 E-voting feels like a quite important topic for our society and is technically interesting.

-After reading some papers and watching some videos one can get an idea of the current state of research.
+After reading some papers and watching some videos, one can get an idea of the current state of research.
 But understanding how these protocols work and why they are secure or not requires a deeper dive.
 After getting a bit lost since the articles usually point to others which in turn refer to some obscure encryption scheme etc, I thought a bit of hands-on experimenting could be helpful.

 #### Getting started
 ```